brycewray/eleventy_solo/src/posts/2019/04/why-left-ulysses.md

 But it was hard to let go.
 Even as late as a couple of weeks ago, I found myself posting this on Twitter:

 {% twitscrn "Twitter_1114140807764893696.png", "Tweet by @BryceWrayTX, 2019-04-05: I may be crazy, but have been stress-testing Ulysses and am giving it one more chance **not** to eat my stuff before I pull the plug on my subscription (ends in late May).
-It’s hard to quit an app that makes writing such a pleasure, even one with known issues. #DontFailMeNowBigU", 1182, 578, "https://twitter.com/BryceWrayTX/status/1114140807764893696" %}
+It's hard to quit an app that makes writing such a pleasure, even one with known issues. #DontFailMeNowBigU", 1182, 578, "https://twitter.com/BryceWrayTX/status/1114140807764893696" %}

 And, almost as if it had gotten the message, Ulysses was good as gold across my devices---until this morning.